-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

+Tuition First-Year Undergraduates Private Institutions Tuition Public Institutions In-district Tuition \$4,574 \$4,574 Public Institutions In-state (out-of-district) Tuition \$4,574 \$4,574 Public Institutions Out-of-state Tuition \$10,184 \$10,184 Nonresident Aliens Tuition \$10,184 \$10,184

+Fees First-Year Undergraduates

+Required fees \$1,200 \$1,200

+Other: Fees vary by course and/or program.

-First-Year Undergraduates
+Room and Board First-Year Undergraduates

-PRIVATE INSTITUTIONS

-Tuition:

-PUBLIC INSTITUTIONS \$3,465 \$3,465

-Tuition:

-In-district

-PUBLIC INSTITUTIONS \$3,465 \$3,465

-In-state (out-of-district):

-PUBLIC INSTITUTIONS \$9,075 \$9,075

-Out-of-state:

-NONRESIDENT ALIENS \$9,075 \$9,075

-Tuition:

--

-REQUIRED FEES: \$1,140 \$1,140

--

-ROOM AND BOARD: \$5,902 \$5,902

-(on-campus)

-ROOM ONLY:
+Room and Board (on-campus) \$7,200 \$7,200

-(on-campus)
+Room only (on-campus) \$4,250 \$4,250

-BOARD ONLY:

-(on-campus meal plan)
+Board only (on-campus meal plan) \$2,950 \$2,950

-Comprehensive tuition and room and board fee (if your
+Comprehensive tuition and room and board fee (if

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+your college cannot provide separate tuition and

-Other:
+room and board fees)

-G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 15 15 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х G4 Yes No Do tuition and fees vary by undergraduate instructional program? х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? %
+G2 Number of credits per term a student can take for the stated full-time tuition: 15 credit hours

+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes

+G4 Do tuition and fees vary by undergraduate instructional program?
+Yes If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Unavailable at this time